Automate4U Logo

 Create the next action

-The system books the appointment, creates a dispatch task, sends a quote follow-up, notifies the right person, or routes the case for human review.
+The system books the appointment, creates a dispatch task, sends an estimate follow-up, notifies the right person, or routes the case for human review.

 04